-The TUP was given conditional approval by Staff, and does not authorize any occupancy of the structure for the use described above, unless the conditions have been met.
+The second TUP requested by the applicant was given conditional approval by Staff.
 Conditions are imposed to ensure conformance of the use with the Development Code and applicable development standards, both prior to and as a part of the operation.
-Staff has determined that all the previously-applied conditions have been satisfied, although there are issues relative to three conditions which affect the driveway approach and traffic signs (Conditions 22, 23, and 26).
-Staff's recommendation is predicated on the resolution of these two matters which is anticipated to be concluded by the time of the hearing.
+Staff has verified that all conditions have been satisfied.